CopenhagenCityArchives/CorrectOCR/README.md

 Usage of CorrectOCR is divided into several successive tasks.

-To train the software, one must first obtain set of matching original uncorrected files with corresponding known correct "gold" files.
+To train the software, one must first create or obtain set of matching original uncorrected files with corresponding known-correct "gold" files.
 Additionally, a dictionary of the target language is needed.

 The original+gold file pairs are then used to create _k_ replacement candidates for each token in a new given file.
 A number of heuristic decisions are configured based on whether a new token is found in the dictionary, are the candidates preferable to the original, etc. Finally, a CLI presents the annotator with the candidates, and a new corrected file is generated.